 Join the world of storytelling.

-We produce storytelling in the theatre and are specialised in applied storytelling, amongst others with trainings for personal development, counteracting polarisation and learning a language.
+We are specialised in applied storytelling, amongst others with trainings for personal development, counteracting polarisation and learning a language.
 This has given us an enormous amount of knowledge.
-This knowledge has been bundled in a number of methods and various books, and with which we have used worldwide towards a better society.
+This knowledge has been bundled in a number of methods and various books, which we have used worldwide towards a better society.
+And we produce storytelling in the theatre.
 Because storytelling or, as we increasingly call it, ‘storysharing’ contributes to a greater understanding of another person, more knowledge about yourself and your own motives, and also to more fun and positive results when learning a language.

 We are convinced that in a balanced, culturally diverse society, there should be room for everyone’s story: especially in times of intercultural tension.
 We offer a platform for all those stories, in the theatre and beyond.
 We bring people closer together with stories: that is our main motive.